awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 |  **The origin adds an `Expires` header to objects**  |  **CloudFront caching** CloudFront caches objects until the date in the `Expires` header or for the value of the CloudFront maximum TTL, whichever is sooner\. **Browser caching** Browsers cache objects until the date in the `Expires` header\.  |  **CloudFront caching** CloudFront caching depends on the values of the CloudFront minimum TTL and maximum TTL and the `Expires` header: [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html) **Browser caching** Browsers cache objects until the date and time in the `Expires` header\.  |
 |  **Origin adds `Cache-Control: no-cache`, `no-store`, and/or `private` directives to objects**  |  CloudFront and browsers respect the headers\.
 For an exception to how CloudFront handles the `Cache-Control: no-cache` header, see [Simultaneous Requests for the Same Object \(Traffic Spikes\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-traffic-spikes)\.  |  **CloudFront caching** CloudFront caches objects for the value of the CloudFront minimum TTL\. **Browser caching** Browsers respect the headers\.  |

-For information about how to change settings for web distributions using the CloudFront console, see [Updating a Distribution](HowToUpdateDistribution.md)\.
-For information about how to change settings for web distributions using the CloudFront API, see [PUT Config](https://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html)\.
+For information about how to change settings for distributions using the CloudFront console, see [Updating a Distribution](HowToUpdateDistribution.md)\.
+For information about how to change settings for distributions using the CloudFront API, see [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)\.

-## Specifying the minimum time that CloudFront caches objects for RTMP distributions<a name="expiration-rtmp-distribution"></a>

-For RTMP distributions, CloudFront keeps objects in edge caches for 24 hours by default\.
-You can add `Cache-Control` or `Expires` headers to your objects to change the amount of time that CloudFront keeps objects in edge caches before it forwards another request to the origin\.
-The minimum duration is 3600 seconds \(one hour\)\.
-If you specify a lower value, CloudFront uses 3600 seconds\.

 ## Adding headers to your objects using the Amazon S3 console<a name="ExpirationAddingHeadersInS3"></a>